 Fees and Cost Containment

-John L Lumpkins Jr., PLLC is committed to providing our clients with excellent representation, provided in an ethical manner, and at a reasonable cost.
+Turner Lumpkins & Blackwell, PLC is committed to providing our clients with excellent representation, provided in an ethical manner, and at a reasonable cost.
 Fees will be structured at the beginning of the client engagement.
 More about the different fee structures offered by the law firm can be read here.
 The engagement letter sets forth the specifics on your fee arrangement.
 Any staff assignments will be based on the legal expertise and experience required, plus applicable time constraints.

 Expenses and Billing